mharen/mharen.github.io/blog/2010/2010-09-how-to-make-coffee-snob-worthy-coffee.md

 I’m the only coffee drinker in the house so any numbers I toss out below are for one person; adjust yours accordingly.  <h4>Your First Pot</h4>

-I usually put down two normal cups, which is equal to about four “Mr. Coffee” cups, so I fill the machine up to the “<strong>4 cups</strong>” line with water.
+I usually put down two normal cups, which is equal to about four “Mr. Coffee” cups, so I fill the machine up to the “**4 cups**” line with water.

 Next, put a filter on your scale and tare it to zero.
 Fill it with what you normally use and note the mass.
-If you’re new to this and have no idea how much to use, start with <strong>4 grams/cup</strong> (16 grams in this case).
+If you’re new to this and have no idea how much to use, start with **4 grams/cup** (16 grams in this case).

 Brew your coffee (don’t steal a cup part way through—it only takes 3 minutes for crying out loud).